lesliefinlayson/Credit_Risk_Analysis/README.md

 Imbalanced Classification Report: key metrics in a classification problem

-  The precision will be "how many are correctly classified among that class"
+•	Precision: how many are correctly classified among that class

-  The recall means "how many of this class you find over the whole number of element of this class"

-The recall means "how many of this class you find over the whole number of element of this class"
+•	Recall: how many of this class you find over the whole number of element of this class